-Moving freight by rail is 4 times more fuel efficient than moving freight on the highway.
+According to the AAR, moving freight by rail is 3 - 4 times more fuel efficient than moving freight on the highway.
 Efficient use of fuel means fewer greenhouse gas emissions for our planet.
 (Learn more at the Association of American Railroads’ website, http://www.aar.org/.)

-Here is the formula for our 201 fuel efficiency rating: (From the 2015 R-1 Report)
+Here is the formula for our 2022 fuel efficiency rating: (From the 2022 CSX R-1 Report)

-CSX has invested more than $2.1 billion over the last decade to improve its locomotive fuel efficiency and reduce the corresponding emissions.
-We are focused on 4 key areas to drive continued improvement:
+CSX has invested more than $2.8 billion over the last decade to improve its locomotive fuel efficiency and reduce the corresponding emissions.

 Calculating Fuel Efficiency

 The ton-mile-per-gallon is a unit of measurement used to describe the efficiency of hauling freight by various modes of transportation, which is simply the weight of the freight multiplied by the distance the freight is being transported.

 The rail industry tracks and reports revenue ton-miles in the “Annual Report to the Surface Transportation Board” (commonly referred to as the R1 Report).
 The “Ton-Miles of Freight” annual value is reported in Schedule 755, line 110 of the R1 Report.
 The rail industry also tracks and reports annual fuel usage in the R1 Report, Schedule 750, line 4.
 These two reported values are used to determine a system-wide train efficiency value.

-In other words CSX trains, on average, can move a ton of freight nearly 500 miles on a gallon of fuel, based on our 2015 revenue ton miles and 2015 fuel use.
+In other words, CSX trains, on average, can move a ton of freight nearly 520 miles on a gallon of fuel, based on our 2022 revenue ton miles and 2022 fuel use.

 The fuel efficiency for a freight truck can be estimated in a similar way.
-For example, a heavy-duty diesel truck that hauls 19 tons of freight a distance of 500 miles would consume approximately 71 gallons of diesel fuel, assuming an average 7 miles per gallon truck fuel economy and a typical truck payload of 19 tons.
+For example, a heavy-duty diesel truck hauling 19 tons of freight a distance of 500 miles would consume approximately 71 gallons of diesel fuel, assuming an average 7 miles per gallon truck fuel economy and a typical truck payload of 19 tons.
 The efficiency of this freight haul would be calculated as:

 (19 tons x 500 miles) / 71 gallons = 134 ton-miles per gallon.

-In this example, the train is approximately 3.5 times more efficient at hauling freight, as shown by the ratio 520 train ton-miles per gallon divided by 134 truck ton-miles per gallon.
+In this example, the train is approximately 3.9 times more efficient at hauling freight, as shown by the ratio 520 train ton-miles per gallon divided by 134 truck ton-miles per gallon.